The municipality of Cavalese is part of the “Magnifica Comunità di Fiemme” and serves as the administrative centre of the Valle di Fiemme

 Image gallery: Cavalese

-Cavalese offers a wide range of sports activities and is considered a true paradise for winter sports enthusiasts.
-In fact, the ski lifts and slopes of the Cermis ski area guarantee snow during the whole season.
-At 2,000 m a.s.l. you can have fun on the 7.5 km long Olimpia piste with a difference in altitude of 1,400 m - an exceptionally thrilling experience for everyone.
-Cross-country skiers can try the pistes on the valley floor and on the Passo Lavazè and practise this wonderful sport in a mesmerizing panorama where also different routes for snow-shoeing tours are available.
+Cavalese offers a wide range of sports activities and is therefore a true paradise for winter sports enthusiasts.
+In fact, the ski lifts and slopes of the Cermis ski area guarantee snow during the entire winter season.
+The 7.5 km long Olimpia piste at 2,000 m a.s.l. covers a drop of 1,400 metres and is an exceptionally thrilling adventure for experienced skiers.
+Cross-country skiers can try the tracks on the valley floor and on the Passo Lavazè and practise this wonderful sport in a mesmerising panorama where also different routes for snow-shoe tours are available.

-In summer you can choose between numerous hikes, walks, mountain bike tours and cycle paths and even horse rides.
-The village features many cultural buildings, such as the church of San Vigilio of the 17th century, the parish church Santa Maria Assunta and the adjacent Santuario della Madonna Addolorata, the San Sebastiano church with its spectacular tower in the immediate vicinity of the Palazzo della Magnifica Comunità di Fiemme which houses the Pinacoteca di Fiemme (Fiemme Art Gallery), one of the most important museums of the valley.
-The Museo di Arte Contemporanea (Contemporary Art Museum of Cavalese) in the historic centre, features an interesting exhibition with a particular focus on the bond between local traditions and modern artistic currents.
+In summer you can undertake numerous hikes, walks, mountain bike tours, trips on cycle paths and even horse rides.
+The village features many cultural buildings, such as the church of San Vigilio of the 17th century, the parish church Santa Maria Assunta and the adjacent Santuario della Madonna Addolorata.
+The San Sebastiano church with its spectacular tower in the immediate vicinity of the Palazzo della Magnifica Comunità di Fiemme, houses the Pinacoteca di Fiemme (Fiemme Art Gallery), one of the most important museums of the valley.
+The Museo di Arte Contemporanea (Contemporary Art Museum of Cavalese) in the historic centre, features an interesting exhibition focussing on the bond between local traditions and modern artistic currents.